 Sometimes the code in the remote gets mixed up for a variety of reasons and the remote code needs to be reset in order to communicate with the receiver again.
 In order to erase the codes in the transmitter, find the LEARN button on the receiver and hold it down for about six seconds.
 The learn indicator light will go out, meaning that the codes are erased.
 Then you can reprogram both by holding down the LEARN button on the receiver until the light comes on, and then hold down the remote button for a few seconds.
 Either the LED light on the receiver will flash or you’ll hear two clicks.
 Test your remote control by pressing the open/close button and checking that your garage door moves.

 Even though technology has come a long way, several things can still go wrong with it.
-Thankfully, there are several possible fixes for a garage door remote control so no one has to go without its convenience for too long.
+Thankfully, if your garage door opener isn’t working there are several possible fixes so no one has to go without its convenience for too long.